antmicro/benchalot/README.md

     input: [data1, data2, data3]
 ```

-Commands will have very substring in format `{{var_name}}` substituted to corresponding value.
+Commands will have each substring in the format `{{var_name}}` substituted to its corresponding value.
-For each combination of variable values, a run will be performed, e.g.:
+For each combination of variable values, a run will be performed.
-The above configuration will result in runs:
+For instance, the configuration above will result in runs:

 ```
 thread = 2; input = "data1"; tag = "sleeper-v2.0"